-Visually note the amount of smoke exiting the chimney while the bypass door is both OPEN and CLOSED.
+This can be a difficult item to inspect, but to do so would be to visually note the amount of smoke exiting the chimney while the bypass door is both OPEN and CLOSED.
 There should be significantly less smoke when the door is in the CLOSED position.
 If this is not the case, the bypass gasket may need to be replaced.
 Note: This inspection could also yield a dead combustor, see "COMBUSTOR MONITORING".